A warning to any man whose hair loss has prompted him to wear a hat when posting a photograph of himself on an online dating site: women are onto you.

-With hair so closely linked to sense of identity and also to levels of confidence, a smart thing for any woman – or man – with any kind of hair loss to do would be to seek out the help of a specialist to discuss what treatment options may be available.
-Female pattern hair loss treatment and also treatment for alopecia areata are both offered by Belgravia’s experts, both at the City of London and Central London hair loss clinics and for home-use clients based elsewhere in the UK or abroad.
+With hair so closely linked to sense of identity and also to levels of confidence, a smart thing for any woman – or man – with any kind of hair loss to do would be to seek out the help of a hair specialist to discuss which treatment options may be available and most suitable.

 The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
 View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time to arrange a free consultation.